 - Laboratory of Atomic and Solid State Physics (LASSP)

 - Center for Applied Mathematics (CAM)

 - Cornell Center for Materials Research (CCMR)

-We’ve recently been interested how multiparameter models in many fields of physics (from systems biology to cosmology) have collective behavior which depends only loosely on their parameters; these sloppy models work in some ways for the same reasons that underly the continuum limits and the renormalization group.
-In materials physics, we are exploring plastic deformation and dislocation dynamics in metals – our models show fractal dislocation structures and earthquake-like crackling noise.
-We have recent interests in Bayesian and machine learning methods, applied to economics and also to experimental data analysis.
-We are also working on nonlinear scaling variables in the renormalization group, on theories of jamming, on scaling ideas for fracture, on building better superconductors for particle physics, and a number of other projects.
+We’ve recently been interested how multiparameter models in many fields of physics (from systems biology to cosmology) have collective behavior which depends only loosely on their parameters; these sloppy models work in some ways for the same reasons that underlie continuum limits and the renormalization group.
+In materials physics, we are using statistical mechanics to understand plasticity and fracture in disordered materials – our models show fractal dislocation structures and earthquake-like crackling noise.
+We are also working on nonlinear scaling variables in the renormalization group, on theories of jamming, and using dynamical systems theory and the theory of superconductivity to help build better particle accelerators.

 Deformation of crystals: Connections with statistical physics, James P. Sethna, Matthew K. Bierbaum, Karin A. Dahmen, Carl P. Goodrich, Julia R. Greer, Lorien X. Hayden, Jaron P. Kent-Dobias, Edward D. Lee, Danilo B. Liarte, Xiaoyue Ni, Katherine N. Quinn, Arichishman Raju, D. Zeb Rocklin, Ashivni Shekhawat, Stefano Zapperi, Annual Review of Materials Research 47 217-246 (2017).